 2. Small navies in the current strategic context Geoffrey Till

-4. Special effects – Force multipliers and small navies Andrew Mallia & Chris Xuereb
+4. Special effects: force multipliers and small navies Andrew Mallia and Chris Xuereb

 5. From hand-me-down navies to niche players?
-Comparing the naval procurement challenges for (very) small European states Brendan Flynn
+Comparing the navies of (very) small European states Brendan Flynn

 Part II: Small navies within the European context

-7. European Small(er) navies: Challenges and success in the face of austerity and decline Jeremy Stöhs
+7. European small(er) navies: failures and success in doing more with less Jeremy Stöhs

 12. Rebuilding the Ukrainian Navy: maritime security in a highly contested environment Deborah Sanders

-13. A comparative analysis of three small navies: Croatia, Ireland and Malta Ciaran Lowe
+13. A comparative analysis of policy and practice within three small navies: Croatia, Ireland and Malta Ciaran Lowe

-Conclusion Robert McCabe, Deborah Sanders & Ian Speller
+Conclusion Robert McCabe, Deborah Sanders and Ian Speller